NJ officer delivers baby deer after mom killed by car

 Animal control officer Robert Lagonera said the Washington Township police officer arrived on the scene in rural Warren County early Sunday to find the fawn was moving inside the mother's body.

-Lagonera said Officer Jim Vernon delivered a fawn after performing an emergency C-section on the deceased fawn to save one of the two babies inside.
+Lagonera said Officer Jim Vernon delivered a fawn after performing an emergency C-section on the deceased doe to save one of the two babies inside.

 After the officer removed the fawn, Lagonera said he took it home, dried it off and kept it warm while rubbing its chest to help the lungs develop.